abwerby/Background-Segmentor-OpenCv/README.md

 ## Overview
-This is BackGround-ForeGround-Segmentor based on moving average background subtraction method implemented in C++ with OpenCV library, the algorithm simply model the background by taking the moving average of pixels,
+This is BackGround-ForeGround-Segmentor based on moving average background subtraction method implemented in C++ with OpenCV library, the algorithm simply model the background by taking the moving average of pixels.
 	mask = (1 - alpha) * background + alpha * frame

 #### Algorithm Steps: